 top of page

-The first thing I ever wrote aimed at promoting the wellbeing of others was a book called Choices in Healthcare, published back in the 90s.
+My first ever project aimed at promoting the wellbeing of others was a book called Choices in Healthcare, published back in the 90s.

 Covering a wide range of healthcare options - from GP services to past life therapy - the book broke new ground when it was published.